code-423n4/2022-02-jpyc/README.md

 - Override the `_authorizeUpgrade` function with `onlyOwner` modifier.

 #### FiatTokenV2
-- It is an assumed upgraded version of FiatTokenV1 with a new functionality `whitelist` we may consider to add in the future.
+- It is an assumed upgraded version of `FiatTokenV1` with a new functionality `whitelist` we may consider to add in the future.
-- It allows only users who are whitelisted to send or approve over 100,000 token to other user.
+- It allows only users who are whitelisted to interact with the contracts, e.g. send or approve over 100,000 token to other user.
-- Other than that everything is the same as FiatTokenV1.
+- Other than that everything is the same as `FiatTokenV1`.

 ### Note
 - We partially used `ERC1967Upgradeable.sol` and `IBeacon.sol`’s code, but it is used totally because we selected UUPS upgradeable pattern.
 Functions like Beacon or Transparent pattern’s parts are not used in the current situation.
 We removed the unused parts.